NaufanZaki/Presensi-System-with-RSA-and-ElGamal-Encryption/README.md

-# Presensi System with RSA and ElGamal Encryption
+# Presensi System with RSA and ElGamal Encryption, comparison between RSA and ElGamal Encryption

 This project is a secure presensi (attendance) system utilizing both **RSA** and **ElGamal encryption** algorithms.
 It consists of two main components:
 - **Teacher App**: Used by the teacher to generate and encrypt presensi codes.